SakisKarakasiliotis/Disney-Movie-Data-Base/README.md

 ## Styling

 The App was designed with a mobile first approach.
-Styled components were used for the convenience of passing props (admittedly on only one component).
+Styled components where used for the convenience of passing props (admittedly on only one component).
 A small but practical collection of CSS variables is used to achieve uniformity on colors and spacings through the app.

 ## Component Breakdown